Close to the Enemy

-Close to the Enemy is a British period drama miniseries set in the late 1940s in London.
+Close to the Enemy is a British period drama television miniseries set in 1946 in London.
 It is written and directed by Stephen Poliakoff, starring Jim Sturgess, Freddie Highmore, Charlotte Riley, Phoebe Fox, Alfred Molina, Ciara Charteris, Lindsay Duncan, August Diehl, Alfie Allen, Angela Bassett, Antje Traue, Lucy Ward, Sebastian Armesto, Julian Bleach, Charity Wakefield, Aleksandar Jovanovic, and Robert Glenister.
 It premiered in the United Kingdom on BBC Two on 10 November 2016.

 Summary

 Just after World War II ends, Dieter Koehler, a German engineer who specialised in jet aeroplane technology, is seized along with his young daughter Lotte by T-Force.
 They are taken to Great Britain and detained, where Captain Callum Ferguson is assigned the task of getting Koehler to co-operate with the British government.
 Ferguson is pressured to get results quickly, while Koehler resists his efforts, resentful of the treatment he and Lotte receive.
 Encountering various other characters in and around the Connington Hotel, Callum wrestles with the ethics of his mission as London society slowly rebuilds.